 5. You are the only person who can save yourself

-Sure, when it came to getting sober I had friends and family who pushed me in that direction and supported me along the way.
+When it came to getting sober, I had friends and family who pushed me in that direction and supported me along the way.
 But until I came to terms with alcoholism and admitted that drinking was a problem for me, their efforts did no good.
 I had to be the one to surrender and decide that I deserved a better life than the one I was leading while drinking.
-I had to be the one to say “I can do this and I am going to do this.”
+I had to be the one to say, “I can do this and I am going to do this.”
 Every single day, I have to continue to choose this lifestyle.
-The only person who can truly control your actions and choices is yourself, and that goes for all aspects of life.
+The only person who can truly control your actions and choices is yourself and that goes for all aspects of life.

-Though I’m not done learning life lessons by any means, I’m glad that I learned these lessons when I did and how I did.
+Though I’m by no means done learning life lessons, I’m glad that I learned these lessons when I did and how I did.
 It’s easy to look back and wish I never drank in the first place, but the truth is that the experiences and lessons I had through drinking shaped me into the person I am today — and that is a person I am proud to be.